pqvst/cafeandcowork/data/seoul/the-coffee-bean-tea-leaf.md

 instagram:
 telephone: "+8225516456"
 website: http://www.coffeebeankorea.com/main/main.asp
+images:
+  - seating1.jpg
+  - seating2.jpg
 ---

-Located inside the Starfield COEX mall (B1) near the escalator to the City Airport Terminal (CALT).
+This cafe is located inside the Starfield COEX mall (B1) near the escalator to the City Airport Terminal (CALT).
+Usually quiet in the morning, but gets busy around lunch time.